Prosocial Norm Emergence in Multiagent Systems: Results: Testing the Hypotheses

 We adopt percentile values as a metric for fairness because the distribution of latency has a long tail.
 Specifically, agents who suffer excessively would be those concentrated in the high percentiles even though the mean delay may not vary much between fair and unfair outcomes.
-We also compute \emph{skewness} ($\gamma$) and \emph{kurtosis} ($\kappa$) for the delay distribution.
-Skewness is defined as a measure of symmetry or lack of it \cite{Croarkin+12:nist-statbook}.
+We compute \emph{skewness} ($\gamma$) and \emph{kurtosis} ($\kappa$) for the delay distribution.
+Skewness is defined as a measure of symmetry or lack of it \cite{Croarkin+12:NIST-handbook}.
 A distribution is symmetric if it looks the same to the left and right of the center point.
 A distribution with a lower (closer to zero) skewness value is fairer.
-Kurtosis is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution \cite{Croarkin+12:nist-statbook}.
+Kurtosis is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution \cite{Croarkin+12:NIST-handbook}.
 A heavy-tailed distribution for the time delay indicates that a small number of agents suffer excessive time delay.
 A distribution with low kurtosis (light-tailed) for the time delay is fairer than a distribution with high kurtosis (heavy-tailed).

-\frameworkPro improves the worst-case outcome by incorporating prosociality.
 Figure~\ref{fig:prosociality-delays} shows the delays of four or more ticks with and without prosociality.
+We observe that, by reduction, \framework which incorporates prosociality, improves the outcome for 35\% of vehicles that experienced a worst-case delay of six ticks.
+Specifically, 225 (that is, 35\%) of the 650 vehicles which experienced the highest delay (six ticks) under \frameworkNeu (without prosociality), experience a delay of five ticks or fewer under \framework \emph{with prosociality}.
+Each of these vehicles saw a delay reduction of at least $\frac{6-5}{6}$ = 16.67\%. \framework thus promotes Rawls' \shortcite{Rawls-99:justice} Maximin doctrine.
+Also, note that, considering the values in Figure~\ref{fig:prosociality-delays}, we have 425 ticks less delay for \framework \emph{with prosociality} (i.e., $[2117\times4 + 973\times5 + 425\times6] - [1917\times4 + 948\times5 + 650\times6] =-425$).
+So not only \framework \emph{with prosociality} improves the total mean delay, but also it impacts the heavy tail.

-Specifically, 225 (that is, 35\%) of the 650 vehicles that experienced the highest delay (six ticks) without prosociality, experience a delay of five ticks or fewer under \framework \emph{with prosociality}.
-Each saw a reduction of at least $\frac{6-5}{6}$ = 16.67\%. \framework thus promotes Rawls' \shortcite{Rawls-99:justice} Maximin doctrine.
+We also compute the Gini coefficient (\fsl{Gini}) to measure the degree of disparity in a distribution.
+A lower \fsl{Gini} indicates a lower degree of disparity.
+Table~\ref{tab:disparity-gini} lists \fsl{Gini} for the vehicles in 99, 99.5, 99.7, and 99.9 percentile population.
+We observe that \fsl{Gini} for 99, 99.5, and 99.7 percentile populations is lower for \framework compared to \frameworkNeu, indicating lower disparity.
+However, \fsl{Gini} for 99.9 percentile population of vehicles is higher in \framework compared to \frameworkNeu.
+Under \frameworkNeu, all vehicles face the worst-case delay (six ticks), and thus the disparity is lower, whereas under \framework, the delay is either five ticks or six ticks.